phi-lira/SmartTexture/README.md

 ---
 **NOTE**

 This package is still a Proof of Concept (POC) and it's still experimental.
+This fork is used for feature impl intended for PRs to the main repo.
+It also maintains a version of the shader that works on the old Unity Renderer (kitchen-sink, not SRP)
 You can request features or submit bugs by creating new issues in the issue tab.
 For feature request please add "enhancement" label.
+It is recommended to do this on the [main repo](https://github.com/phi-lira/SmartTexture)

 ---